 \item {\em Nested Hilbert schemes of surfaces \S \ref{sec:Hilb}}.
-Let $S$ be a smooth quasi-projective surface, and denote $\Hilb_{n}(S)$ the $n$-punctured Hilbert scheme of $S$, by convention $\Hilb_{1}(S) = S$, $\Hilb_{0} = {\rm point}$.
-Denote $\Hilb_{n,n-1}(S)$ the nested Hilbert schemes.
-Then projectivization formula of derived categories \cite{JL18} can be applied to obtain a decomposition of $D(\Hilb_{n,n-1}(S))$, see \cite{BK19}.
-In this paper we show the corresponding Chow decomposition, namley for any $k \ge 0$, there is an isomorphism of Chow groups:
+Let $S$ be a smooth quasi-projective surface, and denote by $\Hilb_{n}(S)$ the Hilbert scheme of $n$ points on $S$, by convention $\Hilb_{1}(S) = S$, $\Hilb_{0} = {\rm point}$.
+Denote $\Hilb_{n,n+1}(S)$ the nested Hilbert scheme.
+Then projectivization formula of derived categories \cite{JL18} can be applied to obtain a semi-orthogonal decomposition of $D(\Hilb_{n,n+1}(S))$, see Belmans--Krug \cite{BK19}.
+In this paper, we show that for any $k \ge 0$, there is an isomorphism of integral Chow groups:

-and a similar decomposition for Chow motives, see Cor. \ref{cor:Hilb}.
+and a similar decomposition for Chow motives, see Corollary \ref{cor:Hilb}.

-\item {\em Voisin maps \S \ref{sec:Voisin}.} Let $Y$ be a cubic fourfold not containing any plane, $F(Y)$ be the Fano variety of lines on $Y$, and $Z(Y)$ be LLSvS eightfold \cite{LLSVS17}.
-Voisin \cite{Voi16} constructed a rational map $v \colon F(Y) \times F(Y) \dashrightarrow Z(Y)$ of degree six, Chen \cite{Chen} showed that the Voisin map $v$ can be resolved by blowing up the incident locus $Z = \{ (L_1,L_2) \in F(Y) \times F(Y) \mid L_1 \cap L_2 \ne \emptyset\}$, and the blowing up variety is a natural relative $Quot$ scheme over $Z(Y)$ if $Y$ is very general.
-The main theorem can be applied to this case, and implies that for any $k \ge 0$ there is an isomorphism of Chow groups:
+\item {\em Voisin maps \S \ref{sec:Voisin}.} Let $Y$ be a cubic fourfold not containing any plane, let $F(Y)$ be the Fano variety of lines on $Y$, and let $Z(Y)$ be the corresponding LLSvS eightfold \cite{LLSVS17}.
+Voisin \cite{Voi16} constructed a rational map $v \colon F(Y) \times F(Y) \dashrightarrow Z(Y)$ of degree six, Chen \cite{Chen} showed that the Voisin map $v$ can be resolved by blowing up the indeterminacy locus $Z = \{ (L_1,L_2) \in F(Y) \times F(Y) \mid L_1 \cap L_2 \ne \emptyset\}$, and the blowup variety is a natural relative $Quot$-scheme over $Z(Y)$ if $Y$ is very general.
+The main theorem can be applied to this case, and implies that for any $k \ge 0$, there is an isomorphism of Chow groups: